 How to Prepare for CSDDD Compliance

+Understanding CSDDD requirements is one step; acting on them is another.
 Companies that meet the scope thresholds have until July 2029 to comply.
 But supply chain mapping and environmental baseline work cannot happen overnight.
 Starting early creates audit-ready evidence and avoids last-minute scrambles when supervisory authorities begin enforcement.

 Step 1: Scope assessment.
 Determine whether your company meets the 5,000-employee and EUR 1.5 billion turnover thresholds on a standalone or consolidated basis.
 Check whether parent company exemptions apply.